ana31/shopping-list-reactNative/README.md

 * Clone this project
 * cd shopping-list-reactNative
+* make sure you have your [environment setup](https://reactnative.dev/docs/environment-setup)
 * run `npm install`
 * run `npm start`
 * connect an android device (make sure the device has developer mode active)